|

 by avoiding lifting, pushing, pulling and moving activities

-wherever possible, automating the process, or reducing the
+wherever possible, automating the process, or reducing

-to be done by the employer.
+assessment to be done by the employer.

-- Personal Protective Equipment at Work Regulations - Employers
+- Personal Protective Equipment at Work Regulations -

-must provide suitable personal protective equipment when
+Employers must provide suitable personal protective equipment

-other safety measures will not remove the risk.
+when other safety measures will not remove the risk.
 Personal

 protective equipment must be free of charge.